burninc0de/socialsox/README.md

 ### Enter Credentials & Post

 Click "⚙️ API Credentials" to expand the settings section and enter your credentials.
 They're stored locally.

+**Portability**: Use the "📤 Export Credentials" button to save your credentials to a JSON file for backup or transfer to another device.
+Use "📥 Import Credentials" to load them back.

 Then select platforms, type your message, and click "Post to Selected Platforms"!